 By Timothy B. Cochran

 Musical Sincerity and Transcendence in Film focuses on the ways filmmakers treat music reflexively—that is, draw attention to what it is and what it can do.
-Examining a wide range of movies from the last thirty-five years including examples from Indiewood, teen film, and blockbuster cinema, the ...
+Examining a wide range of movies from recent decades including examples from Indiewood, teen film, and blockbuster cinema, the book explores ...

 By Gregory Camp

 August 01, 2022

 Scoring the Hollywood Actor in the 1950s theorises the connections between film acting and film music using the films of the 1950s as case studies.
 Closely examining performances of such actors as James Dean, Montgomery Clift, and Marilyn Monroe, and films of directors like Elia Kazan, Douglas ...